 Mini wood Lathe

-Mini lathes are about 8″ swing over the bed with 12″ to 14″ between the centers.
+Mini lathes are about 8″ and swing over the bed with 12″ to 14″ between the centers.
 It works on smaller projects such as making pens, pots, and candlesticks.
-A small bench-top unit will be enough, but if there is a need to improve, upgrade to a bigger size.
+A small benchtop unit will be enough, but if there is a need to improve, upgrade to a bigger size.

 An Industrial Lathe is designed for heavy-duty work.
 They come with more power than other sizes, and some models even offer up to 400 horsepower.
 An industrial lathe also offers better control over speed and RPMs.
 Most importantly, they are built to handle heavier loads.

 Woodturning faces a lot of vibration.
-Check if your lathe has the weight it needs to sit firmly during work.
-Lack of proper weight makes handling the unbalanced logs almost impossible.
+Check if your lathe weights sit firmly during work.
+The lack of proper weight makes handling the unbalanced logs almost impossible.
 Some lathes vibrate without even mounting anything on them.

-Wood lathes are of cast iron, great at absorbing vibration.
+Wood lathes are cast iron, which is great at absorbing vibration.
 Sometimes you can have materials like- steel or stainless-steel beds with cast iron legs.
 These lathes are more efficient at dampening vibrations.